ankitects/anki-manual/src/deck-options.md

 #### Per-Deck Daily Limits

-It is possible to use the same preset for different decks, with customized limits for each one of them.
-This eliminates the need to create cloned presets just for that purpose, and makes it easier to set custom limits on subdecks when you have many of them.
+It is possible to use the same preset for different decks, with customized limits for each of them.
+This eliminates the need to create cloned presets just for that purpose, and makes it easier to set custom limits on subdecks.

 Anki provides three options for daily limits: